tapaswenipathak/Internship/README.md

 # Social Media Intern

 You would be handling social media channels.
-If you are creative, entertaining, funny, write exhilirating tweets/posts join as social media intern! :boom:
+If you are creative, entertaining, funny, write exhilarating tweets/posts join as social media intern! :boom:

 # Data Interns